-The Agency currently runs a variety of international tours, including trips to Cuba, South Africa, Senegal, and many more.
+The Agency currently runs various international tours, including trips to Cuba, South Africa, Senegal, and many more.
 They organize activities, guides, and accommodations for travelers.
-Henderson Travel Agency continues to run yearly trips to Ghana, honoring the country’s culture and long connection to the Agency itself.
+Henderson Travel Agency continues to run yearly trips to Ghana, honoring its culture and long connection to the Agency itself.

 The Oak Bluffs Inn

 The whimsical Oak Bluffs Inn boasts pastel siding, a wrap-around porch, and its very own lighthouse.
 This nautical element reflects the Inn’s seaside home in Martha’s Vineyard, Massachusetts, the renowned summer island rich with history and natural landmarks.
 Architect Mark Hutker added the lighthouse in the 1970s, building off the original 1870 home.

 The Oak Bluffs Inn is the first on Martha’s Vineyard owned and frequented by Black Americans.
 In the decades to follow, the Oak Bluffs Inn became a foundational vacation spot for Black travelers and a string of famous guests.
 Barrack Obama, Wynton Marsalis, bell hooks, and more have all stayed within its walls.
 Its historical significance affords it a spot on the Vineyard’s African American Heritage Trail.